 Schedule SE is used to calculate your self-employment taxes for Social Security and Medicare.

-Who Needs to File a Schedule SE?
+Who Must File a Schedule SE?

-- Sole Proprietors and single-member limited liability companies whose owners file a Schedule C with their tax returns
+- Sole proprietors and single-member limited liability companies whose owners file a Schedule C with their tax returns

 - S Corporation owners who file K-1s for their income portion of an S Corp.